 That’s a mouthful, huh?
-This is a super healthy casserole dish you can make ahead for the week, with a unique sweet potato “crust.” 🙂
+This is a super healthy breakfast casserole dish you can make ahead for the week, with a unique sweet potato “crust.” 🙂

-So lately we’ve been meal planning and prepping MACHINES.
+Lately we’ve been meal planning and prepping MACHINES.
 Thankfully, the Pilot decided to focus on eliminating sugar and cleaning up the eats the same time I did.
 It would be REALLY hard to stick with it if he was bringing boxes of donuts home.
 (Why do I like donuts so much lately?
 Maybe because they’re everything that’s delicious in the world: bread, fried, and sugar.)
 Anyway, when the Pilot commits to something, he gives it 100%.
 He’s been helping me plan meals, grocery shopping (he and Liv usually do the Sunday errands while I hang out with Miss P, clean the house and catch up on work), and prepping like crazy.
 Sunday nights, our house is a table of grilled meat and chopped vegetables.

 We’re focusing on really amping up the protein -I’m eating a lot more carbs and proteins than usual- and finding new ways to do it.
 One of my favorites is to take Goat’s milk Greek yogurt (you can get it at Whole Foods) and add a scoop of protein powder with fresh berries.
 I also love anything that can be made ahead, like protein-packed salads, wraps, and egg dishes.

-1) they freeze extremely well, so it’s easy to make a large quiche or egg dish to reheat later
+They freeze extremely well, so it’s easy to make a large quiche or egg dish to reheat later

-2) they’re versatile.
+They’re versatile.
 Wrap it in a tortilla with hot sauce, top a salad with egg dish, or enjoy it with some hot oats or toast

 For this egg dish, I added some components to make it a whole meal on its own: